addexdi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This directory uses pointers and arrays to create programs
+This is for pointers, arrays and string constant projects